innoq/ml-ops.org/content/motivation.md

 Additionally, three common issues influence the value of ML models once they’re in production.

-The first is ***data quality***: since ML models are build on data, they are sensitive to the semantics, amount and completeness of incoming data.
+The first is ***data quality***: since ML models are built on data, they are sensitive to the semantics, amount and completeness of incoming data.

 The second is ***model decay***: the performance of ML models in production degenerate over time, because of changes in the real-life data that has not been seen during the model training.

-The third is ***locality***: when transferring ML models to new business customers, these models, which were pre-trained on different user demographics, might not work correctly.
+The third is ***locality***: when transferring ML models to new business customers, these models, which were pre-trained on different user demographics, might not work correctly according to quality metrics.

 Since ML/AI is expanding into new applications and shaping new industries, building successful ML projects remains a challenging task.
 As shown, there is a need to establish effective practices and processes around designing, building, and deploying ML models into production - MLOps.